unixpickle/graphalicious/docs/DataSource.md

  * *number* primary - the primary value of the data point.
  * *number* secondary - the secondary value of the data point, or -1 if no secondary value exists.
  * *boolean* proper - the data point is "proper".
+ * *string* tooltip - the tooltip text for the data point.

 # The Chunk type